yuliypavlov/test_task3/README.md

 }
 ```

-**Send a POST request to /auth/jwt/create/ to obtain an access token:**
+**Send a POST request to /auth/jwt/create/ to obtain an access token**

 ```
 {